jfstack/aws-csa-study-notes/aws-rds-faq.md

 1. Create an Aurora replica from the existing MySQL db instance and promoting it _(the write node in the cluster)_
 2. Or by creating a snapshot of the existing MySQL DB instance and restore it as Aurora DB

+# Amazon Athena
+- Interactive query service
+- Makes easy to analyze data in Amazon S3 using standard ANSI SQL to quickly analyze large-scale dataset.
+- There is no need for a complex ETL(Extract-Transform-Load) jobs to prepare data analysis
+- Serverless, no infrastructure to manage
+- Pay only for the queries to run

 # Exam Tips
 You will be given a scenario where a particular database is under a lot of stress/load.
 You may be asked which service you should use to alleviate this.

 ElastiCache is a good choice if your database is particularly read heavy and not prone to frequent changing.

 Redshift is a good answer if the reason your database is feeling stress is because management keep running OLAP transactions on it etc.